Japan–Lithuania relations

-On February, 1992, Embassy of Japan to Lithuania was established in Denmark, and on January, 1997, it moved to Vilnius, Lithuania.
-On June, 1998, Embassy of Lithuania to Japan was established in Tokyo.
+In February 1992, the Embassy of Japan to Lithuania was established in nearby Denmark, and in January 1997, it was moved to Vilnius.
+In June 1998, the Embassy of Lithuania to Japan was established in Tokyo.

 History

 Interwar period

 January 3, 1919, the date when Japan recognized Lithuania de facto is considered the beginning of the bilateral relations.
 On February 8, 1929, the agreement by which visas were abolished was signed between Japan and Lithuania, while in 1930 the Trade and shipping agreement was signed.

 During the period of the Molotov–Ribbentrop Pact

 On November 23, 1939, the Japanese consulate was established, led by Vice Consul Chiune Sugihara.
 However, due to the occupation, the consulate was shut the following year.
 In 1940, Chiune Sugihara assisted the flight of Jewish refugees from the imminent Nazi invasion of Lithuania by issuing them transit visas from the consulate in Kaunas, despite instructions from the Japanese Government attempting to block his actions.
 Up to 10,000 refugees were saved with this action.